Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Who accepts the risk?
 - Which forum should decide?

-When the answer is unclear, teams search for informal approval.

-They ask the most senior person available.

-They wait for the next architecture forum.

-They seek consensus from everyone who might object later.
+When the answers are unclear, teams search for informal approval.
+They ask the most senior person available, wait for the next architecture forum, or seek consensus from everyone who might object later.

 The formal gate may have disappeared.

 The hidden gate remains.

 This is one way apparently orderly governance can create queues, dependencies, and bottlenecks rather than effective coordination.
-See [Don’t Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/).
+See [Donât Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/).

 ## Advice Is Not Approval